A Good Man Is Hard to Find (short story): Plot

-Finally upon seeing the Misfit's despair, the grandmother reaches out, takes him by the shoulder, and gently tells him that he is "one of her babies."
-At that moment the Misfit shoots her to death.
-When his companions return, the Misfit says that the grandmother "would've been a good woman if it were someone there to shoot her every minute of her life," and seems to conclude that violence affords "no real pleasure in life."
+Finally upon seeing The Misfit's despair, the grandmother reaches out, touches his shoulder, and gently tells him that he is "one of her babies".
+The Misfit immediately shoots her to death.
+When his companions return, The Misfit, while holding the surviving Pitty Sing, says the grandmother "would have been a good woman if it had been somebody there to shoot her every minute of her life."
+He seems to conclude that violence affords "no real pleasure in life".